If/else and even else if!

 </div>

-is mandatory.
+With optionally a trackBy function.
+In the new approach, track is mandatory.
 The new for statement uses a new diffing algorithm which is quite a bit faster according to community framework benchmarks.

 It’s also quite easy to add an empty placeholder.